DhruvBhatnagar99/HR-Analytics-Dashboard-using-PowerBI/README.md

 2. Interactive visualizations for easy exploration.
 3. Valuable information for HR professionals and decision-makers.

 By leveraging Power BI's capabilities, I aim to provide actionable insights that aid in managing and mitigating employee attrition.
-This project showcases my analytical skills while offering a valuable tool for workforce analysis and strategy.